Spike Robinson: Later life and career

+He died in Writtle, Essex, on October 29, 2001.

 Playing style

 "Robinson's playing was characterised by a mellow tone, unaggressive approach and a deep affinity with the classic American song.
 Broadly speaking, he was one of that school of tenor saxophonists who followed in the wake of Lester Young, players such as Stan Getz and Zoot Sims, but he had developed his own highly engaging voice within that style."

-Other work

-Robinson provided the voice of Brother Marcus in Grand Theft Auto (1997).